boschresearch/blech-doc/README.md

 You can create the static website content by running the build-in VSCode tasks.
 First run the task `asciidoctor build`, after that run the task `hugo build`.

 The content can also be generated from the commandline.
+First generated the static content as with Asciidoctor, as described above.

+Then change to subfolder `./website` and generated the static website content using Hugo.

 ```
-asciidoctor -D website/static/asciidoc user-manual/blech-user-manual.adoc
-...
 cd website
 ...
 hugo